miknonny/redux-todo/README.md

-# kanban
+# React Boiler plate.

-An app for tracking the progress your work
+An easy startup for react applications.